Mayflower: Voyage across the Atlantic

 The living quarters for the 102 passengers were cramped, with the living area about 20 by 80 ft or 1600 ft2 and the ceiling about 5 ft high.
+The cabins were thin-walled and extremely cramped.
+The maximum possible space for each person would have been slightly less than the size of a modern-day single bed.
 With couples and children packed closely together for a trip lasting two months, a great deal of trust and confidence was required among everyone aboard.

 John Carver, one of the leaders on the ship, often inspired the Pilgrims with a "sense of earthly grandeur and divine purpose".
 He was later called the "Moses of the Pilgrims", notes historian Jon Meacham.
-The Pilgrims "believed they had a covenant like the Jewish people of old", writes author Rebecca Fraser.
-"America was the new Promised Land."
-In a similar vein, early American writer James Russell Lowell stated, "Next to the fugitives whom Moses led out of Egypt, the little shipload of outcasts who landed at Plymouth are destined to influence the future of the world."
+Author Rebecca Fraser wrote that the Pilgrims "believed they had a covenant like the Jewish people of old" and that "America was the new Promised Land".
+American writer James Russell Lowell stated, "Next to the fugitives whom Moses led out of Egypt, the little shipload of outcasts who landed at Plymouth are destined to influence the future of the world."

 The first half of the voyage proceeded over calm seas and under pleasant skies.
-Then the weather changed, with continuous northeasterly storms hurling themselves against the ship, and huge waves constantly crashing against the topside deck.
+Then the weather changed, with continuous northeasterly storms and huge waves constantly crashing against the topside deck.
 In the midst of one storm, William Butten, the young, indentured servant of physician Samuel Fuller, died—the sole fatality of the voyage—and was buried at sea.
 A baby was also born, christened Oceanus Hopkins.
-During another storm, so fierce that the sails could not be used, the ship was forced to drift without hoisting its sails for days, or else risk losing her masts.
+During another storm, so fierce that the sails could not be used, the ship was forced to drift without hoisting its sails for days to avoid losing her masts.
 The storm washed passenger John Howland overboard.
-He sank about 12 ft, but a crew member threw a rope, which Howland managed to grab, and he was safely pulled back on board.
+He sank about 12 ft but was rescued when a crew member threw him a rope.